 Temporary increases in pay that are effective for at least 60 days (two pay periods) in a calendar year may trigger the filing requirement.
 If, in any two pay periods during a calendar year (whether or not consecutive), an employee has a temporary increase in pay (such as a year-end bonus paid in November and December) which results in the gross pay for those two months exceeding 1/12th of the annual senior staff rate, that employee will be required to file an FD Statement.
-For 2016, the monthly senior staff rate was \$10,265 (The monthly rate for 2017 is \$10,367).
+For 2018, the monthly senior staff rate was \$10,512 (The monthly rate for 2019 is \$10,512).
 Thus, it is possible for an employee to be required to file an FD Statement because the employee received a year-end bonus paid in November and December, even though the employee's total salary for the year was less than the senior staff rate annual amount.

 Principal Assistants: Every Member office must have at least one employee who files an annual FD Statement.
-Most offices will have at least one employee who is paid at or above the senior staff rate (see preceding subsection) and therefore is required to file a FD Statement.
+Most offices will have at least one employee who is paid at or above the senior staff rate (see preceding subsection) and therefore is required to file an FD Statement.
 If a Member does not have an employee paid at or above the senior staff rate, the Member must designate at least one current employee as a principal assistant to file an FD Statement.
 To designate a principal assistant, a letter that identifies the designee and is signed by the Member must be transmitted to the Clerk of the House.
 A form for this purpose is available on the Clerk's website, www.clerk.house.gov, under the "Public Disclosure" tab.
+The employing office should also immediately notify any employee upon their designation as a principal assistant.

-Except in the case of a new Member, an employee who has been designated as a principal assistant must have been employed in the Member's office for more than 60 days in the calendar year covered by the report and still be employed by the Member on the May 15, 2017 filing deadline.
-Neither an FD Statement filed by a new employee nor one filed by a terminated employee of the Member will satisfy the requirement that at least one person in each Member's office must file an annual FD Statement.
-In addition, when a Member's designated principal assistant terminates their House employment, the Member must designate a new principal assistant in the individual's place.
+Except in the case of a new Member, an employee who has been designated as a principal assistant must have been employed in the Member's office for more than 60 days in the calendar year covered by the report and still be employed by the Member on the May 15, 2019, filing deadline.
+Neither an FD Statement filed by a new employee nor one filed by a terminated employee of the Member will satisfy the requirement that at least one person in each Member's office must file an annual FD In addition, when a Member's Statement. designated principal assistant terminates their House employment, the Member must designate a new principal assistant in the individual's place.
 See Appendix B, Interpretive Ruling No. 1.